YulliaBlagov/YulliaBlagov/README.md

-# YulliaB82
+# YuliiaBlahov
 ## About Me 😄

-Hi, I’m Yullia Blahovistna!
+Hi, I’m Yuliia Blahovistna!
 I’m a passionate data scientist and frontend developer with a strong foundation in machine learning, data analysis, and web development.
 My background combines technical expertise with 10 years of entrepreneurial experience, allowing me to approach problem-solving with both analytical and creative perspectives.
 My journey in tech spans web development, automation, and data analysis.
 I’m always excited to learn new technologies and collaborate on exciting projects.